GulTion/GATEVault/planner/Test ID - 28 [CSO - 3].md

 ## Stack
 1. See the Test Series and Analysis and do the weak topics from [Solutoin](https://uxkhzfstdjcborfuyyknhkhbyfnskrywvveioufkbjkupomnptjwvhbavkysuhi.vercel.app/solution.html?testId=61275da5d05a80f5a10eb159&test_id=14)
-2. completing the zeal workbook
+2. completing the zeal workbook at Page no.
 ## Short Notes
 ```dataview
 TABLE from "notes"